-Designation of Course B.B.A.LL.B.
+Designation of Course B.A.LL.B.
 Sem IX

 Teaching Scheme: Examination Scheme: Marks Credits Allotted

-Core Course (Theory): - 6 University Examination 60 05
+Core Course (Theory): - 6 Hours/ Week University Examination 60 05

-Hours/ Week Internal Examination 40
+Internal Examination 40

 Total 100 05

-G Course To understand how payment of tax by citizens contributes to Objectives government income and public welfare To gain an understanding of the Indian Income Tax Act, 1961, and the Maharashtra State Tax on Professions, Trades, Callings and Employments Act, 1975, with the help of basic concepts, definitions and terms related to direct taxation To understand the various types/heads of incomes and related tax deductions and exemptions • To gain a practical understanding of procedures related to taxes - filing returns, assessment procedures and appeal procedures To understand computation of residential status for determining the scope of total taxable income for different assessees Course Students will understand the need and importance of taxing statutes Outcomes and how they are applied in practice along with latest amendments • They will learn the effect of change in taxing statutes on individual business, corporate sustainability as well as national economy They will gain an understanding of the saying 'tax is the cost of , , , , , , , , , , , , , , , , , , , , civilisation' and will also learn the importance of paying tax honestly in order to enjoy national security and resources They will understand that tax evasion is a punishable offence • They will understand how taxes are imposed at two levels i.e. national level and state level.
-They will also understand income tax as a central-level Act (applicable pan-India) and profession tax as a state-level Act (applicable only in states) • It will help students on a personal front as well as on a professional front
+Course To understand how neverant of tax by sitizans contributes to Objectives • To understand how payment of tax by citizens contributes to government income and public welfare Objectives • To gain an understanding of the Indian Income Tax Act, 1961, and the Maharashtra State Tax on Professions, Trades, Callings and Employments Act, 1975, with the help of basic concepts, definitions and terms related to direct taxation To understand the various types/heads of incomes and related tax deductions and exemptions • To gain a practical understanding of procedures related to taxes - filing returns, assessment procedures and appeal procedures To understand computation of residential status for determining the scope of total taxable income for different assessees Course Students will understand the need and importance of taxing statutes Outcomes and how they are applied in practice along with latest amendments • They will learn the effect of change in taxing statutes on individual business, corporate sustainability as well as national economy • They will gain an understanding of the saying 'tax is the cost of civilisation' and will also learn the importance of paying tax honestly in order to enjoy national security and resources They will understand that tax evasion is a punishable offence • They will understand how taxes are imposed at two levels i.e. national level and state level.
+They will also understand income tax as a central-level Act (applicable pan-India) and profession tax as a state-level Act (applicable only in states) It will help students on a personal front as well as on a professional front

-Unit I: Definitions (6 Hrs)
+Unit I: Definitions (6 H

 a) Agricultural Income

 b) Assessee

 c) Previous Year

 d) Assessment Year

 e) Income

 f) Person

+·

 Unit II: Basic Provisions and Exempted Income (6 Hrs)

-) D : CO
+D : CCI

 a) Basis of Charge

-b) Scope of Total Income & Residential Status of different Asse essees
+b) Scope of Total Income & Residential Status of different As sessees

 c) Exempted Income

 Unit III: Heads of Income (30 Hrs)

 a) Salaries

 b) Income from House Property

 c) Profit and Gains from Business or Profession

 d) Capital Gain

 e) Income from Other Sources

 Unit IV: Clubbing of Income, Set off and Carry (10 Hrs)

 Forward of Losses, Deductions from

 Income

 a) Clubbing of Income

-b) Aggregation of Income and Setoff and Carry Forward of Lo sses
+b) Aggregation of Income and Setoff and Carry Forward of L osses

 c) Deductions from Total Income

 d) Rebate & Relief

 Unit V: Advance Tax, TDS and Assessment (10 Hrs)

 a) Advance Tax

 b) Deduction and Collection of Tax at Source

 c) Filling of Returns

 d) Assessment Procedures

 ,

 Unit VI: Income Tax Officers, Appeals, Offences (7 Hrs)

 and Penalties

 a) Income Tax Authorities

 b) Refunds

 c) Appeals & Revision

 d) Offences & Penalties

-,

 Unit VII: Maharashtra Profession Tax Act, 1975 (6 Hrs)

-a) Certificate of Registration , ,
+a) Certificate of Registration X 7

 b) Enrolment

 c) Exemption from Profession Tax

 d) Rate of Profession Tax

 e) E- Filing of Returns under Profession Tax

--, - 1 0.
-1.01001011 1411
+-, - 1 1111 01 1101001011 1111